nrclark/grouplib/README.md

 	(test for baz and bob's existence)
 	rm -f frobnicate.sentinel

-frobnicate.sentinel: (conditionally depends on FROB_PHONY)
+frobnicate.sentinel: (conditionally depends on FROB_PHONY if baz bob are stale)
 	touch frobnicate.sentinel

-FROB_PHONY:
+FROB_PHONY: foo bar
 	frobnicate foo bar

 result: baz bob
 	cat baz bob result
 ```
-But it wraps all that messiness into a nice set of macros so that you (the user)
+But it wraps all that messiness into a macro so that you (the user)
 don't need to worry about whether you missed this-or-that step in getting
 grouped outputs off the ground.